 Before we begin I need to preface this by saying that this is a bit of an insight into the creative part of my brain.
 Creativity is a seldom spoken area of photography.
 Why?
 Because it is hard to try to learn and even harder to explain… So bear with me.

 This article will help train you into thinking differently.
 But, (like anything) you’ll need the practice to become adept at it.
+These images were edited with Luminar 3.

 Anyway on with the story…